Features:

 What are the latest developments regarding Social Security?

-The Bush Administration attempted to use its political capital from the November 2004 election victory to launch a campaign to significantly change Social Security.
-Even though Republicans control both houses, the subject is politically sensitive and the Administration faced an uphill battle to achieve significant reform.
+In 2005, the Bush Administration attempted to use its political capital from the November 2004 election victory to launch a campaign to significantly change Social Security through privatization.
+Even though Republicans controled both houses, he faced an uphill battle to achieve significant reform.
 The powerful AARP organization vehemently protested the Administration's efforts.
-Little progress was made on the proposal and in the aftermath of the Administration's embarrassment in its response to Hurricane Katrina, the matter has been essentially abandoned.
+Little progress was made on the proposal and in the aftermath of the Administration's embarrassment in its response to Hurricane Katrina, the matter was abandoned.

 The major current questions concern the long term solvency of the Social Security fund and the desirability of "privatizing" Social Security.

 The privatization idea advocated by President Bush in the 2000 campaign resulted in a Presidential Commission which issued a report in December 2001.
 The commission recommended that younger workers be permitted invest some of their payroll taxes in the stock market.
 At first, the accounts would be managed by a government-appointed board that would tightly control the kinds of investments allowed.
 Eventually, the program might allow private-sector managers to handle investments and permit them to offer a broader array of mutual funds.
 Workers could change their investments once a year.
 The proposals would require new government spending and in some cases, workers retiring in 30 to 50 years would face cuts in annual benefits from 1 percent to nearly 33 percent.
-Public opinion generally supports the idea (Click to see chart), although the level of support diminishes when some of the risks are considered.
+Current public opinion polls indicate both support and opposition to the privatization proposal.
+(Click to see chart).
+The level of support diminishes when some of the risks are considered.

 Opponents of privatization observe that fluctuations in the financial markets could jeopardize retirement security for those whose investments were unsuccessful.
 They also note that administering small accounts would consume a large fraction of revenues as would the marketing costs incurred by private funds as they compete for worker's accounts.
 Net returns on private accounts would be reduced by the costs of management fees, account administration, and marketing.